Get started by calling 1-800-837-5520

 The animal is not killed by the trap, so you need to know how to kill the trapped animal humanely.
 Animals suffer pain and stress and can harm themselves while trying to get free from the glue.
 They can cover themselves in their own urine and feces while panicking and struggling to get free.
 If left, the animal will suffer from dehydration, starvation and exhaustion, dying within three to five days.

 There is also a danger to you in handling the live animal.
 You can be bitten by the frightened, uncontained animal and contaminated by its urine and feces.

 Rats and mice can hear and communicate using ultrasound frequencies higher than the hearing range of humans, dogs and cats:

-Cats and dogs are not efficient controllers of rodent populations in urban areas, however, as rats and mice can easily find places to hide from pets and learn to avoid them most of the time.
+Cats and dogs can catch rats and mice, and there is a long history of breeding dogs, such as terriers, for rodent control around farms and homes.
+However, cats and dogs are not efficient controllers of rodent populations in urban areas as rats and mice can easily find places to hide from them.
 Well-fed pets in the home environment will have little incentive to hunt and they will not be able to access many of the places the rats and mice frequent in a home.
 Rats and mice can even thrive in the presence of pets, living off their food, especially when they are kept outdoors!

 Overall, rodent traps and repellents are considered to be an effective way of controlling mice and rats.
 However, rodent populations grow rapidly, so even though you caught one, there could still be many more.
 The best option is to contact us for an inspection.
 We know where rodents nest and hide.
 We’ll take a look at your problem and discuss the best and safest treatment options for you, your family, and your property.
 Call us today at 800-837-5520.